R. Kumar Winter Term (Wed 6:30 - 9:30 p.m.)

 (cross-listed with 4th year course PHIL 454)

-Since the course will run as a seminar, preparation and participation are essential.
-Students will be encouraged to develop philosophical skills and insights through (optional) collaborative research as well as (mandatory) solo writing projects.
-There will be opportunities for students to enhance presentation skills, and their ability to productively share critical and constructive feedback.
+Since the course will run as a seminar, regular preparation and participation are essential.
+Students will be encouraged to develop philosophical skills and insights through collaborative research and solo writing projects.
+There will be opportunities for students to enhance their presentation skills and to practice sharing constructive criticism.
 The instructor will present introductory lectures to frame and contextualize readings, issues and methods.
-Our analyses will draw on the tools of intersectionality theory as well as feminist, critical race, disability and queer theorists, attending carefully to the political economy of sex work (especially neoliberal globalization).
+Our analyses will draw on the tools of intersectionality theory as well as feminist, critical race, disability and queer theorists, attending carefully to the political economy of commercial sex (especially under global neoliberalism).
+Assignments include a take-home midterm, a brief seminar presentation and final paper.

 (cross-listed with 4th year course PHIL459)